ppaczek04/sql_data_warehouse/README.md

 # Data Warehouse and Analytics Project

 Welcome to the **Data Warehouse and Analytics Project** repository! 🚀
-This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
-Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.
+This project demonstrates a comprehensive data warehousing and analytics foundation, from building a data warehouse to preparing data models for preparing actionable data insights.
+Designed as a portfolio project, it highlights industry best practices in data engineering.

+In this project we simulate building from scratch data warehouse for a company that stores its data in csv files.
+We prepare Medallion architecture approach in which we store raw data, cleaned and normalized data, and data transformed into data model which is great foundation for performing data analysis.

 ---
 ## 🏗️ Data Architecture